 - Licensing agreement drafting and modification: If you have not yet entered into an agreement or it has not been reduced to a written contract, we can draft this for you.
 On the other hand, if your existing agreement has ceased to serve your interests, we may be able to help you modify it.

 - Applying our knowledge of intellectual property law: Clients hire intellectual property litigation firms because of their legal knowledge.
-With every intellectual property client we retain, our firm brings to bear our extensive experience with a wide array of legal issues that arise in licensing disputes.
+With every intellectual property client we retain, our firm leverages its extensive experience in addressing a wide range of legal issues that arise in licensing disputes.

 - Negotiating and resolving the matter out of court: Not all licensing agreement disputes have to end up in front of a judge.
-Even when a lawsuit is filed, the parties can still negotiate a settlement privately by way of mediation, arbitration, and other means.
+Even when a lawsuit is filed, the parties can still negotiate a settlement privately through mediation, arbitration, or other means.
 Where possible, we work to save our clients time and money by negotiating mutually agreeable resolutions.

 - Taking the matter to trial: If a licensing agreement dispute cannot be settled outside the courtroom, then a trial will be necessary.
 We are seasoned litigators who understand the substantive laws, procedural rules, evidence rules, and how to make a compelling argument in your favor.